 ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important use the menu.

-Care for people diagnosed with cancer does not end when active treatment has finished.
-Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
+Care for people diagnosed with Waldenstrom macroglobulinemia does not end when active treatment has finished.
+Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
-Typically, follow-up visits are most frequent in the first 3 years after treatment.
+Typically, follow-up visits are most frequent in the first 3 years after treatment for Waldenstrom macroglobulinemia.

 Several long-term side effects of cancer treatment may occur:

 Heart damage in the form of a weakened heart muscle may occur in people who have received a higher dose of doxorubicin.